TjanGabrovec/GabrovecCasino/README.md

 *Gambling Room* is a PHP based game of luck, which features a **Dice Game and a Leaderboard**.
 Game sessions are tracked using **session storage**, meaning each player's score is stored only for the current session, while the leaderboard stores the top scores **locally**.

-***HOW TO PLAY:***

-To play, Set up a local PHP server (e.g., XAMPP, WAMP, or any PHP hosting).
+*To play, Set up a local PHP server (e.g., XAMPP, WAMP, or any PHP hosting).
 Place the project files in the appropriate directory.
-Navigate to index.php and open it in your browser to start playing.
+Navigate to index.php and open it in your browser to start playing.*